 PEF is a methodological framework developed by the European Commission to measure and communicate the environmental performance of products throughout their life cycle.
 The advantages of PEF cover several areas:

-- Product Design and Development: Companies can use PEF to optimize product design and development processes to minimize environmental impacts, such as reducing energy consumption, greenhouse gas emissions, and resource depletion.
+- Product Design and Development: Companies can use PEF to optimise product design and development processes to minimise environmental impacts, such as reducing energy consumption, greenhouse gas emissions, and resource depletion.

 - Supply Chain Management: PEF helps companies evaluate the environmental performance of their supply chain and make informed decisions about sourcing and procurement to reduce overall environmental footprint.

-- Consumer Information: PEF enables companies to provide transparent and reliable environmental information to consumers, helping them make more environmentally friendly purchasing decisions.
+- Consumer Information: PEF enables companies to provide transparent and reliable environmental information to consumers, helping them make more climate-reflected purchasing decisions.

-- Policy Development: Policymakers can use PEF data to develop and implement regulations and policies aimed at promoting sustainable consumption and production patterns at both the national and international levels.
+- Policy Development: Policymakers can use PEF data to develop and implement regulations and policies aimed at promoting climate-reflected consumption and production patterns at both the national and international levels.

 So how do the two standards differ?

-PEF and ISO are similar in their methodological approach because they both utilize LCA methodologies to evaluate environmental impacts throughout the life cycle of products.
+PEF and ISO are similar in their methodological approach because they both utilise LCA methodologies to evaluate environmental impacts throughout the life cycle of products.

 Building on ISO with PEF